rfcfe/MovieEnthusiastAppChallenge/README.md

 # MovieEnthusiasChallenge
-This project is a web application built for the xpand it interview process.
+This project is a web application built for the Xpand IT interview process.
 It features a dynamic movie table that supports infinite scroll and filtering options.

 ## Tech Stack
 Frontend: [React](https://react.dev/)